toku-sa-n/blob-tileset-generator/README.md

 # Blob tileset generator

 Blob tileset generator generates a [blob tileset](http://www.cr31.co.uk/stagecast/wang/blob.html) from a 1x5 tileset image.
-You can create a map with the generated blob tileset using [Tiled](https://www.mapeditor.org/).
+You can create a map with the generated tileset using [Tiled](https://www.mapeditor.org/).

 ## Usage

 Prepare a 1x5 tileset image.
 Refer to [Wolf RPG Editor's FAQ](https://www.silversecond.com/WolfRPGEditor/Guide/MAKEMAT_004.html) for how each tile is used.
-Note that Blob tileset generator does not support animation tiles while Wolf RPG Editor does.
+Note that Blob tileset generator does not support animation tilesets while Wolf RPG Editor does.

 The 1x5 tileset image must satisfy that
 - `width * 5 == height`.